 Knowing what type of DJ you are can help guide your buying decisions to take your DJing journey to the next level.

 One of the deciding differences between various Serato controllers is the way that they handle FX.
-Having access to a good set of knobs to control the wet/dry mix makes manipulating FX much easier.
+Having access to a good set of knobs to control the wet/dry mix makes using DJ effects much easier.
 Also having access to activate and layer several FX at the same time opens up your creative choices even further.